 The general entered the Air Force in 1975 through the AFROTC program at Mississippi State University and holds an undergraduate degree in electrical engineering and graduate degrees in electrical engineering and engineering management.
 He is a graduate of USAF Test Pilot School, Air War College and Syracuse University’s National Security Management Course.
 (Current as of 16 December 2012.
 Elected 2012.
 Term expires in 2018.)

 Janon D. Ellis, Vice President

-Janon D. “JD” Ellis, Spaatz #661, recently retired after 23 years of service in the U.S. Air Force where he earned the rating of master navigator with over 4000 hours in the C-130, he commanded the 728th Air Mobility Squadron at Incirlik Air Base, Turkey and served as Chief, Requirements Policy Division on the Headquarters USAF Staff.
+Janon D. “JD” Ellis, Spaatz #661, retired after 23 years of service in the U.S. Air Force where he earned the rating of master navigator with over 4000 hours in the C-130.
+During his Air Force career he commanded the 728th Air Mobility Squadron at Incirlik Air Base, Turkey and served as Chief, Requirements Policy Division on the Headquarters USAF Staff.
 He earned the Spaatz Award as a member of the Florida Wing and continued to serve CAP after he was commissioned in the U.S. Air Force with Texas, Arkansas, and Illinois Wings and served overseas as the commander of the Yokota Cadet Squadron, Japan.
-JD is currently active as a Lieutenant Colonel in the Civil Air Patrol, and he serves as the Director of Cadet Programs for the National Capital Wing.
-(Current as of 12 August 2012.
+JD is currently serving as the Commander of the National Capital Wing.
+(Current as of 22 March 2018.
 Elected 2013.
 Term expires in 2019.)